How to Use hashicorp/go-plugin for Plugin Systems

 Use `hashicorp/go-plugin` to create a plugin system by defining a shared interface, implementing it in a plugin binary, and using the `plugin.Serve` and `plugin.Client` functions to handle the gRPC handshake and protocol negotiation.

-// plugin_interface.go
+// shared/plugin.go

-package plugin
+package shared

 import "context"